-We cannot predict the long term impact of the Tax Cuts Act.
-Prospective investors are urged to consult their tax advisors regarding the effect of the changes to the U.S. federal tax laws prior to purchasing the Certificates.
+We cannot predict the impact of any changes in such laws.
+You should consult your tax advisors regarding the effect of U.S. federal tax laws prior to purchasing the Certificates.

 Violation of Various Federal, State and Local Laws May Result in Losses on the Mortgage Loans